davidjnash2/weekend-redux-feedback-loop/README.md

             x    -Review:
             x        -all input values (state)
             x        -submit button
-                        -save to database
+                        X-save to database
                         x-take to submission success page
                         x-(NEW ROUTE)
                             x-Submission success page
                             x-success message
-                            x-button to submit new feedback STILL NEED TO DO THIS!!!                                -reset all state data & return to step 1
+                            x-button to submit new feedback DONE!
+STILL NEED TO DO THIS!!!
+X-reset all state data & return to step 1

-    -Redux to store input values (state, reducers, combine reducers, components) x-reducers for: feeling, understanding, support, comments
+    X-Redux to store input values (state, reducers, combine reducers, components) x-reducers for: feeling, understanding, support, comments
-        -"survey" to hold all
+        X-"survey" to hold all

     x-Install remaining needed dependencies